d954mas/defold-api-emmylua/README.md

-# IntelliJ-Defold-Api
+# defold-api-emmylua
-Project for generating defold api headers for IntelliJ IDEA.
+Project for generating defold api headers for emmylua plugin.

+[EmmyLua](https://emmylua.github.io/#) is a lua plugin for Jetbrains IDE, and VScode

+The generated headers also can be used with any lua plugin

 # How it work
 This app download docs for last defold version and generate lua headers.
+Lua header is a valid lua files, which have all functions and variables that was described in doc.

+# How to use it in any editor
+1)Install EmmyLua plugin.
+If editor have it.
+2)Download zip file with defold api from [releases](https://github.com/d954mas/IntelliJ-Defold-Api/releases).
+3)Extract zip file somewhere in your project.
+For example in headers folder.

-# How to use IntelliJ for defold.
+# How to use it in IntelliJ
-To use Idea with lua and defold your need.

 1)Install lua plugin.
 EmmyLua https://plugins.jetbrains.com/plugin/9768-emmylua
 2)Edit file associations.
 Press ctrl + shift + a.
 Then enter command Edit file associations.
 To lua language add .*script .*render_script .*gui_script.
 3)Download zip file with defold api from [releases](https://github.com/d954mas/IntelliJ-Defold-Api/releases).

-4)Add library to your project.
-File/Project structure/libraries/lua zip library.
+4)Add library to your project.(or you can extract zip file somewhere in your project) File/Project structure/libraries/lua zip library.

 ![2019-01-22_10-13-33](https://user-images.githubusercontent.com/2655263/51518291-7e6e5680-1e2e-11e9-81ad-9988cf9918ae.png)

-5)Use it

 # How to generate headers.